Booby-traps plague north Iraq as Islamic State targets returning civilians

 At the Kadiz Abdulajad School in West Mosul, recently reopened after three years of Islamist rule, head teacher Thekriat Mohammed Hussein said the children were given lessons in mine and explosives awareness as part of the curriculum.

-MAG is also training people to handle explosives-clearing in their own communities and civilians are being trained as first-responders to give emergency medical treatment to blast victims.
+The Mines Advisory Group is training people to be part of internationally-supervised MAG teams that handle explosives-clearing in their own communities.
+Other organizations are teaching local people to be first-responders to give emergency medical treatment to blast victims.

 Bureaucracy and funding can hinder the effort though and resources are insufficient, clearers say.
 For 2017, UNMAS has received $16 million of the required $112 million.